The Science Behind How Regenerative Farming Impacts Herb Potency

 Soil Health and Secondary Metabolite Production

-Research published in Chemistry & Biodiversity found that environmental conditions including soil fertility, soil salinity, and soil water content significantly impact medicinal plants' physiological responses and secondary metabolic processes.
-The quality of therapeutic ingredients can be directly assessed through the concentration of these secondary metabolites.
+Research confirms that environmental conditions including soil fertility, soil salinity, and soil water content significantly impact medicinal plants' physiological responses and secondary metabolic processes.3 The quality of therapeutic ingredients can be directly assessed through the concentration of these secondary metabolites.

-Recent studies demonstrate that rhizospheric and endophytic microorganisms play an essential role in regulating the accumulation of secondary metabolites in medicinal plants.
-Some microbes establish symbiotic relationships that promote plant growth, while others directly synthesize bioactive compounds or stimulate the plant's own biosynthesis pathways.
+Studies demonstrate that rhizospheric and endophytic microorganisms play an essential role in regulating the accumulation of secondary metabolites in medicinal plants.4 Some microbes establish symbiotic relationships that promote plant growth, while others directly synthesize bioactive compounds or stimulate the plant's own biosynthesis pathways.

 The Microbiome Connection

-This isn't limited to a few plant species.
-The principle applies broadly across medicinal herbs.
+This principle applies broadly across medicinal herbs.
 When beneficial soil bacteria and fungi are present, they:

 - Activate plant immune signaling pathways that trigger secondary metabolite production